anicolson/DeepXi/README.md

 The training target of th DNN is a mapped version of the instantaneous *a priori* SNR (i.e. **mapped *a priori* SNR**)

-The map for a frequency component is the cumulative distribution function of the instantaneous *a priori* SNR, as given by Equation (13) in [1](https://doi.org/10.1016/j.specom.2019.06.002).
+The map for a frequency component is the cumulative distribution function (CDF) of the instantaneous *a priori* SNR, as given by Equation (13) in [1](https://doi.org/10.1016/j.specom.2019.06.002).
+The statistics for the CDF are computed over a sample of the training set.
+An example of the statistics are shown in **Figure 3**.
+FIGURE THREE NEEDS TO BE ADDED

-Sequence mask
+The **sequence mask** is used by TensorFlow to ensure that the DNN is not trained on the padding.

 During inference, the *a priori* SNR estimate is computed from the mapped *a priori* SNR using Equation (12) from [2](https://ieeexplore.ieee.org/document/9066933).